anna099/hegel/observing-self/1-intro.md

 the universal of spirit.'
 In other words, the individual's cultural environment, with all of the actualities of spirit, must inform the psychologist's observation.

+How can the relation between an individual and their 'circumstances, situations, habits, mores, religion' be understood as *law*?[^12] A psychologist might want to claim that an individuality's personhood is nothing but a reflection of their environment; a historian of so-called 'Great Men' might want to claim the reverse, that a particular era's culture and environment was nothing but the reflection of the will of a few strong individuals.
+For Hegel, any such law -- which cleanly places 'the individual' on one side and 'society' (and culture, religion, etc.) on the other -- is mistaken.
+This is for the simple reason that no individual is born entirely separate from their environment.
+To suggest so would presumably be a contradiction of the very meaning of 'environment'!
+Rather, Hegel points out, individuality 'comes to be in accordance with [the norms of its environment] *as* conducting itself in opposition to them.'[^13] In other words, an individual and their environment -- that is, the environment around them *as they experience and understand it* -- are so irretrievably interrelated that one cannot be comprehended without reference to another.
+As Hyppolite puts it clearly,

+> The world that acts on us is already "our world"; we see it through ourselves.
+> And we can come to know an individual's world only if we begin with that
+> individual.
+We can specify an influence only if we know the person who
+> undergoes it, and thereby determines it.[^14]